UWSEDS/uwseds.github.io/grading.md

 [Description of Class Project](https://docs.google.com/document/d/14XfgSuko_hfYbNBq8agz31CxnmIJkw2Iz8yW0cs-mSY/edit?usp=sharing)

+Deadlines:

+* Wed.
+12/14 1-3pm: Project Presentations (6th Floor, Physics and Astronomy Building)
+* Thurs.
+12/15 8am: Project repositories are finalized

 Projects will be graded based on:
 (a) the poster presentation, (b) documentation (especially function and design specifications), (c) the features implemented, and (d) code quality.
+(Details of the grading rubric can be found in the Projects tab.)
 Grades for the project will be assigned to the entire team, although there will be adjustments for significant discrepancies in the relative contributions of team members.
-(Details of the grading rubric can be found in the Projects tab.)
 The latter will be assessed by commit logs and by a survey students will submit at the end of the quarter.
-The last commit to the project repository is happen no later than 8am (Pacfic Time) Thursday December 15, 2016.